Nidhish-Balasubramanya/Academic-Email-Automation/README.md

 ### Overview

-VIT Campus Alerts is an intelligent email-automation platform designed to help students manage the overwhelming volume of placement-related communication.
+It is an intelligent email-automation platform designed to help students manage the overwhelming volume of placement-related communication.
 Students at VIT receive dozens of emails every week containing recruitment announcements, deadlines, shortlists, and general academic notifications.
 Monitoring these manually is time-consuming and often leads to missed opportunities.

 This system automates the entire workflow: